microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 **Use a custom model on your local machine**: You can train your own model using platforms like TensorFlow or PyTorch.
 You can integrate this custom model into your Windows application by running it locally with ONNX Runtime and AI Toolkit for Visual Studio Code.

-**Use Windows Copilot Runtime**: When a local AI model is appropriate, you can use Windows Copilot Runtime features on Copilot+ PCs.
+**Use Windows AI Foundry​**: When a local AI model is appropriate, you can use Windows AI Foundry​ features on Copilot+ PCs.
 Available features include:

 - **Phi Silica**: a local, ready-to-use language model.
 - **Recall**: a UserActivity API that uses AI to help search through past activity, supported by Click to Do, which uses Phi Silica to connect actions to content found by Recall.
 - **AI Imaging**: generate various types of text descriptions for an image (Image Description), for scaling and sharpening images (Image Super Resolution) and identifying objects in images (Image Segmentation).
 - **Windows Studio Effects**: for applying AI effects to the device camera or microphone.

-Windows Copilot Runtime provides these AI-powered features through APIs.
+Windows AI Foundry​ provides these AI-powered features through APIs.
 The models run locally and continuously in the background on Copilot+ PCs.
-These APIs are included in the Windows App SDK and are currently available in the latest experimental channel release of the Windows App SDK.
+These APIs are included in the Windows App SDK and are currently available in the latest experimental channel release of the Windows App SDK. -->

 # Phi Silica